 On February 7, 2022, the Company and its former underwriter, Maxim Group ("Maxim"), entered into a termination agreement, whereby the parties agreed to terminate their engagement of Maxim as the Company's lead managing underwriter and book runner in connection with the Company's IPO.
 Per the terms of the termination agreement, the Company agreed to pay Maxim a termination fee of \$300,000, due upon the close of the Company's IPO.
-The termination fee was recorded as general and administrative expense during the three months ended March 31, 2022, and is included in accounts payable in the accompanying condensed balance sheet at March 31, 2022.
+The termination fee was recorded as general and administrative expense, and paid, during the six months ended June 30, 2022.